RolnickLab/Open-Insect/README.md

 ```
 bash scripts/examples/eval.sh
 ```
-The output will be saved as `output/open-insect-example/base/msp.csv`.
-You can compare the output with `output/open-insect-example/base/msp_expected.csv`.
+The outputs will be saved in `results/open-insect-example/base/msp/ood.csv`.
+You can compare the outputs with `example/ood.csv`.

 # Acknowledgement